 With a rise of just 7m, the dome is extremely shallow.
 That in turn called for highly accurate calculations and workmanship in order to prevent a collapse.
 Therefore, the steel structure was delivered to site in the form of prefabricated subassemblies, as large as possible, which were then joined together in situ.
 The outer envelope is made up of 640 rhombus-shaped insulating glass units with a solar-control coating.
 Some 160 different formats were required.
 Lameynardie Architectes chose seele as a design partner because one previous seele project in particular convinced them that seele not only had the necessary technological expertise, but also the skills to turn the architects’ design concepts into reality.

-Project images: © Atlantis le Centre, Valéry Joncheray
+Reference overview and Header image: © Atlantis le Centre, Valéry Joncheray